Sabicool/Medicine/02 Rotations/Common Ward Calls/Hypotension.md

 - Evaluate the patient from the bedside: do they actually look sick or critical
 	- The patient may be pale, agitated and sweaty
 - A to E assessment
 	- Airway clear?
-Consider intubation
+Consider intubation and roll patient into the left lateral decubitus position to avoid aspiration; remove loose-fitting dentures
+	-